2009 HUNGARIAN GRAND PRIX

 QUESTIONS FROM THE FLOOR

-Q: (Andrea Cremonesi La Gazzetta dello Sport) Stefano, could you explain to us what will happen during the summer break because it s something new, where you have to close the door?
+Q: (Andrea Cremonesi La Gazzetta dello Sport) Fernando, could you explain to us what happened when you jumped out of the car?